Digital Product Passports Q & A

 Answer: A mobile application designed to create an understanding of how the underlying product passport infrastructure works and how it can be scaled up to comprise more information elements and more products.

-Question: Why is Nordic Ecolabel certification included as product information in ProPare?
+Question: Why is Nordic Swan Ecolabel certification included as product information in ProPare?

 Answer: Certification means that a certification organization has established requirements for environmental performance, and verified that the product meets the requirements.
-The certifying body is a representative of the consumers and buyers who want such requirements to be set.
-In ProPare, information about whether the requirements are met is retrieved directly from Nordic Ecolabel, which is responsible for the Nordic Swan ecolabel.
+The certification body, for example Ecolabelling Sweden, is a representative of the consumers and buyers who want such requirements to be set.
+In ProPare, information about whether the requirements are met is retrieved directly from Nordic Ecolabelling, who is responsible for the Nordic Swan Ecolabel certification.

-Question: What requirements does a product that has been certified with the Nordic Ecolabel meet?
+Question: What requirements does a product that has been certified with the Nordic Swan Ecolabel meet?

 Question: When will there be a regulation on Product Passports?